James Hornsby School: Buildings

 The school has two main buildings.
 The main three-storey building accommodates the English and media, science, mathematics and IT departments.
 The science laboratories had major refurbishment in 2010.
 The building also has a series of one-storey blocks which house the language, visual arts, PE, health and social care, music and dance departments.
 The reception, cafeteria, library and staff offices are also located in the main building.

 The second building is the "Humanities Block".
 This also has a main three-storey block which accommodates the history, geography, RE, classical civilisations.
 The building also has another block within containing two IT rooms, drama, resistant materials, food technology, graphic design and public services departments.
 The "servery" is also located in this block as an alternative food vendor to the cafeteria.

 A third building has been added to the campus, opened in October 2010.

 The school has a sports hall, gymnasium, two performing arts studios, large assembly hall and a swimming pool.
 In July 2010, the sports hall underwent work to make a new corridor and extension which was completed in December 2010.
 The new extension has been designed to meet Disability Discrimination Act 2005 guidelines.
 The extension has two floors, the top floor acting as a further class room and observation room into the sports hall.
 On the lower floor there is a disabled toilet and another observation room for the swimming pool that can be hired out.

 Uniform

-The uniform at James Hornsby was changed in September 2012 from blazers and yellow and blue ties to black blazers with the school's new logo and new school ties with one of four different colours (for each of the colleges) with black trousers and a white shirt.
+The uniform at James Hornsby was changed in September 2012 from blue blazers with yellow and blue ties to black blazers with the school's new logo and new school ties with one of four different colours (for each of the colleges) with black trousers and a white shirt.

 Subjects

 All pupils study English, mathematics, science, PE and PSHRE (Personal, Social, Religious and Health Education).

-Pupils in years 7 and 8 also study modern languages, art, music, drama, food technology, graphic design, history and geography.
-These are offered as options in years 9, 10 and 11, along with public services, health and social care, photography and travel and tourism.
+Pupils in years 7, 8 and 9 also study modern languages, art, music, drama, catering, IT, materials tech, history and geography.
+These are offered as options in years 10 and 11, along with hair & beauty, child development, media, construction, business, photography, sociology and sports studies.

-Years 9, 10 and 11 also do ASDAN (Award Scheme Development and Accreditation Network).